menu

 Setting & Lifestyle

-One of the nice things about Lawrence is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Lawrence is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Despite being a small village, Lawrence has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Lawrence, a lot of people use the train to get to work every day though Lawrence is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Demographics

 The people who call Lawrence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawrence residents report their race to be White, followed by Asian.
-Important ancestries of people in Lawrence include Polish, Hungarian, German, English, and Eastern European.
+Important ancestries of people in Lawrence include Polish, Hungarian, English, German, and Scottish.

 The most common language spoken in Lawrence is English.
-Other important languages spoken here include German/Yiddish and French.
+Other important languages spoken here include German/Yiddish and Langs. of India.

 Notable & Unique Neighborhood Characteristics